 Swing tags: Swing tags are attached to my fabric toggle bag that includes my logo, website URL and my UPF50+ certification.
 Whilst I am not currently wholesaling, there is space for retailers to add their barcode, should I explore this avenue in the future.
 The card stock is thick, coloured and consistent with my other touchpoints – a long way from k-mart tags!

 Social media: I own all the social media handles I can think of, but I am concentrating on Facebook and Instagram because this is where my target market is hanging out.
 I use images on these platforms that are consistent with my other touchpoints in terms of colours, copy and font types.

-Paid editorial: I have done a couple of paid editorials on mummy blogs, where my customers hangout.
-These have been successful when I have choosen bloggers that share my passionate about my designs, so their writing is authentic and real.
+Paid editorial: I have done a couple of paid editorials on mummy blogs, where my customer’s hangout.
+These have been successful when I have chosen bloggers that share my passion about my designs, so their writing is authentic and real.

 Unpaid and paid email newsletter: I have shout-for-shout arrangements in my email marketing with likeminded sun-safe small Aussie businesses.
 We successfully share our audience.
 I have also paid for promotion in email newsletters (ie Mums Grapevine) with success.